life-itself/lexicon/About.md

-Creating a basic lexicon or dictionary of second renaissance related terms.
+Creating a lexicon or dictionary of [[Second Renaissance]] related terms.

 ## Style

 This is a page about the "style" of the Lexicon.
-In general, we want to be as accessible as possible whilst also being rigorous.
+In general, we want to be accessible *and* rigorous.

 ### US vs UK English

-Use US english by default
+Use US English.

 ### Capitalization of titles